AI-RG/time-capsules/README.md

 ## Experiments

-We train on MNIST and multi-MNIST, yielding similar performance to [1].
+We train on MNIST and multi-MNIST, yielding similar performance to [1], namely 99.5% test set accuracy on MNIST and 77.8% test set accuracy on multiMNIST.

 ## Extensions